ethereum/populus/docs/tutorial.part-2.rst

 Where the Blockchain is Actually Running?
 -----------------------------------------

-The block chain that runs now does not relate to populus.
+The blockchain that runs now does not relate to populus.
 Populus just created some files, but it's an independent geth process which runs on your machine.

 You can verify it, using the web3 javascript console.
 In another terminal, open a console that attaches to this blockchain: